micdr93/TheSteakeryPP4/README.md

 * I would like to thank my mentor Dan Hmailton, for the continued support and feedback on the project.
 * I would like to thank Code Institute community and team for their help whenever needed.

+### Note to Assessor

+Please be aware that this project was completed under significant time pressure, as I had previously deleted the original repository by mistake.
+This has been an important learning experience for me, particularly in avoiding the creation of multiple repositories with similar names, which contributed to the error.
+While I have worked hard to rebuild the project as quickly as possible, there may be areas that would have benefited from more attention and refinement.
+I appreciate your understanding as I continue to learn and grow from this experience.